cmaas/php-eu-vat/README.md

 ## How to Use

-Just grab a copy of EuropeVAT.php, include it in your PHP project and use it.
+Just grab a copy of `EuropeVAT.php`, include it in your PHP project and use it.
 You can either use the class directly to add or subtract taxes like so:

     $results[] = EuropeVAT::addTax(100, 'DE');